dtan1/dtan1/README.md

 ## Hi there 👋, my name is Darren

-### I am Software Engineer, with a special passion for innovative technology, e.g. blockchain, Ai, cyber security, VR/AR etc.
+### *I am a Software Engineer, who is passionate in the innovative technology, e.g. blockchain, Ai, cyber security, VR/AR etc.*

 ### About :
-   This is a new new GitHub Readme Page.
+   ...This is a new new GitHub Readme Page.

 ### Skills:
    - **Languages**    : Solidity / Javascript / JAVA / Assembler / C